sanjayypatel/portfolio-kami/_portfolio/cogently.md

 <p class="image-caption">Example document uploaded to Cogently.</p>

 Granular PDF parsing is a bit beyond the skillset of a junior web developer, although some useful gems and libraries exist to make it easier.
-One big challenge was finding a way to extract images embedded in PDFs in a way that Rails could storethem.
+One big challenge was finding a way to extract images embedded in PDFs in a way that Rails could store them.
 Since that was beyond the scope of my prototype's goals, I decided to focus on extracting only the PDF text, which is a comparatively simpler process.

 One way to improve this aspect of Cogently in the furture would be to replace the Paragraph model that represents a specific line in a PDF with a Page model.
 This would: